Low-sugar drinks: 5 options that avoid glucose spikes

 3. Zero-sugar carbonated beverages

 Many popular carbonated drink brands have their own zero-sugar versions, although these are often made with non-nutritive sweeteners and other ingredients and should be consumed in moderation.
 Despite being sugar-free, these non-nutritive sweeteners yield varying glucose responses in people.
-By using a continuous glucose monitor such as Lingo, you can monitor your individual response to beverages like these to find what works best for you.
+By using a continuous glucose monitor (CGM) such as Lingo, you can monitor your individual response to beverages like these to find what works best for you.

 It’s important to note that these beverages are still not a replacement for plain water and shouldn’t be consumed in excess.